College Basketball Preseason Top 25

 - Who’s gone: Grayson Allen, Marvin Bagley III, Wendell Carter Jr.*, Trevon Duval, Gary Trent Jr.*, Marques Bolden*

 - Who do they add: Tre Jones, Cam Reddish, R.J.
-Barrett, Zion Williamson, E.J.
-Montgomery*
+Barrett, Zion Williamson

 - Projected starting lineup: Tre Jones, Cam Reddish, R.J.
-Barrett, Zion Williamson, E.J.
-Montgomery*
+Barrett, Zion Williamson, Javin DeLaurier

 The Blue Devils are another team that has a lot left to figure out.
-At this point, I think it’s safe to assume that Carter will be following Bagley out the door, but what about Duval, Trent and Bolden?
-My guess is that all three will be gone, and I also have E.J.
-Montgomery headed to Duke here.
-I’m still torn on how this Duke team — which could end up starting all freshmen — will play.
+At this point, I think it’s safe to assume that Carter will be following Bagley, Trent and Duval out the door, but what Bolden?
+I’m still torn on how this Duke team — which will likely end up starting four freshmen — will play.
 That has not always been the path to success, but the talent here is impossible to ignore.

 5. TENNESSEE VOLUNTEERS